Nikon Sportstar EX 8×25

 Weight 10.5 oz/ 300 gr

-First Impression of the Nikon Sportstar EX 8×25 Binoculars
+First Impression Of The Nikon Sportstar EX 8×25 Binoculars

 The specs are actually pretty standard for an 8×25 instrument.
 But note the wide field of view, where the Nikon Sportstar stands out a bit.